 Frank Alexander, DE/OLB, Oklahoma

-Height: 6-4.
-Weight: 255.
-Projected 40 Time: 4.73.
-Projected Round (2012): 3-5.
-2/17/12: Alexander was having a strong senior year, but fell very quiet at the end of the season.
-Midway through 2011 he had 7.5 sacks, but recorded only sack in the final six games.
+Alexander was having a strong senior year, but fell very quiet at the end of the season.
+He had 7.5 sacksmidway through 2011, but recorded only one sack in the final six games.
 In Oklahoma's bowl matchup, Alexander went against Iowa's Riley Reiff, and was held in check.
-For the season, Alexander had 54 tackles with 8.5 sacks, 19 tackles for a loss, eight passes broken up, three forced fumbles and one interception.
+Alexander had 54 tackles with 8.5 sacks, 19 tackles for a loss, eight passes broken up, three forced fumbles and one interception for the season.
 He is quick and has a good repertoire of pass-rushing moves.

 8/21/11: Frank Alexander rotated into the game as a sophomore and freshman in his first two collegiate seasons.
 He recorded five sacks over those two years.
 Last year, Alexander started nine games and finished with seven sacks and 13 tackles for a loss.
 He had a huge game against Nebraska with two sacks and a forced fumble.
 Alexander has good physical tools with speed and agility.
 In 2011, he needs to become more consistent.
 If Alexander breaks out with a double-digit sack season, his stock could sky rocket.